 The generative seed for Synergia is a bisymmetric space-filling polyhedron that tessellates the space when stacked in interlocking layers.
 Over five hundred of the polyhedrons, measuring about two to three feet each, work together to form elongated hexagonal units.
 This hexagon geometry echoes the overall geometry of Saarinen’s mid-century modernist architecture and at the same time serves as the building block of a complex and diverse structure in a way that is similar to the development of biological forms, soap bubbles, and crystal patterns.

 Synergia is constructed of translucent corrugated plastic sheets that are made from recycled plastic and are one hundred percent recyclable.
 The plastic boards were laser cut at Noblitt Fabricating in Columbus Indiana and then hand folded like origami to form each of the structural units in the studio at IU.
-With a thinkness of about 4mm, the plastic corrugated boards are super lightweight and can be easily bended along the flutes.
-The simple origami folds add significant structural strength to the otherwise light and flexible plastic sheet material.
-Furthermore, when connected together to form the overall installation, the folded hinges produce an interconnected and interlocking self-supporting space lattice that is light and yet structurally sound, eliminating the need for additional framing and assemblage and thus minimizing the material wastes.
+The origami folds add the structural strength to the otherwise light and flexible plastic sheet material without the need for additional framing and assemblage.
+These units were then bolted together to create the overall installation.
+The fold lines of each unit thus form an interconnected space lattice that is light and yet structurally sound.

 Students scoring the plastic board using a template by hand..